edubew/blog-app/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

+## Setup
 - At first Clone this repository to your desired folder:

 ```sh
   cd my-folder
   git clone https://github.com/edubew/blog-box.git
 ```
+## Prerequisites
 - To use this repo to your local computer make sure you have installed:
     - [Ruby](https://www.ruby-lang.org/)
     - [Rails](https://guides.rubyonrails.org/getting_started.html)
     - [Postgresql](https://www.postgresql.org/)

+## Install
-- To install necessary require packages open your favorite cd to this project then try the below command
+- To install the necessary require packages open your favorite cd to this project then try the below command
 ```
 gem install
 ```